tobias.johnson@csi.cuny.edu

 Office hours: Monday 12–1:30pm, Wednesday 9:30–10am in room 1S-225

-The exam will cover up to Section 6.4.
-You can use any calculator, but you can't use a phone or computer.
+The midterm will cover through Section 10.3.
+All the midterm policies will be the same as for the first midterm: You can use any calculator, but you can't use a phone or computer.
 You can also have a sheet of notes, which must be in your own handwriting on normal-sized 8.5 by 11 inch paper.
 You can write on both sides of the sheet.
+I'll include this table of trigonometric integrals on the exam.
 The exam will go from 10:10 to 11:50 with no breaks.
-In particular, I'd like everyone to remain in the room the entire time with no bathroom breaks.
+In particular, I'd like everyone to remain in the room the entire time.

 Here are the solutions to today's quiz.